encoredev/encore/docs/platform/deploy/deploying.md

 lang: platform
 ---

-Encore Cloud simplifies the deployment and infrastructure provisioning process, making it as straightforward as pushing to a git repository, removing the need for manual steps.
+Encore Cloud simplifies deploying your application, making it as simple as pushing to a git repository, removing the need for manual steps.

 ## Deploying your application

 ### Step 1: Pre-requisites

-Before deploying, ensure that you have created an **Encore application** and an **Encore Cloud account**.
+Before deploying, ensure that you have an **Encore Cloud account** and have created an **Encore application**.

-If you haven't created one yet, you can do so by running the following command:
+You can create both an account and an application by running the following command:

 ```shell
 $ encore app create
 ```

-You will be asked to create a free Encore Cloud account first and can then create a new Encore application.
+You will be asked to create a free Encore Cloud account first, and you will then proceed to create a new Encore application.

 ### Step 2: Integrate with GitHub (Optional)

-When you create an Encore application while logged into your Encore Cloud account in the CLI, Encore will automatically create a new Encore managed git repository.
+When creating an Encore application, Encore will automatically create a new Encore managed git repository.
 If you are just trying out Encore Cloud, you can use this and skip the rest of this step.

-For production applications, we recommend integrating with GitHub instead of the built-in Encore managed git:
+For production applications we recommend integrating with GitHub instead of the built-in Encore managed git:

+#### **Connecting your GitHub account**

-**Integrating with GitHub:** Open your app in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > App Settings > Integrations > GitHub**.
+Open your app in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > App Settings > Integrations > GitHub**.
-Click the **Connect Account to GitHub** button, which will open GitHub where you can grant access either to all repositories or only the specific one(s) you want to link with Encore Cloud.
+Click the **Connect Account to GitHub** button, which will open GitHub where you can grant access either to the relevant repositorie(s).

-For more information and details on how to configure different repository structures, [see the full docs on integrating with GitHub](/docs/platform/integrations/github).
+[See the full docs](/docs/platform/integrations/github) on integrating with GitHub to learn how to configure different repository structures.

-Once you have integrated with GitHub, you can push code to GitHub to trigger Encore Cloud's deployment process.
-If you use Encore Cloud Pro, you will also get automatic [Preview Environments](/docs/platform/deploy/preview-environments) for each pull request.
+Once connected to GitHub, pushing code will trigger deployments automatically.
+Encore Cloud Pro users get [Preview Environments](/docs/platform/deploy/preview-environments) for each pull request.

 ### Step 3: Connect your AWS / GCP account (Optional)

-If you want to deploy to your own cloud on AWS or GCP, you first need to connect your cloud account to Encore Cloud.
+Deploy to your own cloud on AWS or GCP by connection your cloud account to Encore Cloud.

-If you are just trying out Encore Cloud, you can skip this step and Encore Cloud will automatically deploy to an environment using Encore Cloud's free development hosting, subject to the [fair use limits](/docs/platform/management/usage).
+If you're just trying out Encore Cloud, skip this step to deploy to a free development environment using Encore Cloud's hosting, subject to [fair use limits](/docs/platform/management/usage).

+#### **Connecting your cloud account**

-**Connect your cloud account:** Open your app in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > App Settings > Integrations > Connect Cloud**.
+Open your app in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > App Settings > Integrations > Connect Cloud**.

-Learn more in the [connecting your AWS or GCP account docs](/docs/platform/infrastructure/own-cloud).
+Learn more in the [connecting your cloud docs](/docs/platform/deploy/own-cloud).

-### Step 4: Deploying Your Application
+### Step 4: Push to deploy

-To deploy your application, simply push your code to the connected Git repository.
+Deploy your application by pushing your code to the connected Git repository.

-- **If you are using Encore Cloud's managed git**: Run the following command to deploy your application:
+- **Using Encore Cloud's managed git**:

 ```shell
 $ git add -A .